Police chief: protests in Raleigh devolved into ‘anarchy’

 In Fayetteville, where protests also turned chaotic and some businesses were ransacked and fires were set, Mayor Mitch Colvin planned to call for a curfew Saturday night.

-In Charlotte, where protests Friday night turned violent, another 30 people were arrested in a second night of protests on charges ranging from assaulting a government employee to gun possession, Charlotte-Mecklenburg Police said.
-The arrests came after some protesters fired shots and threw rocks and explosives at officers and at a fire truck responding to help someone who had fallen into a manhole.
-Police said two officers sustained minor injuries in the rioting.
+In Charlotte, where protests Friday night turned violent, another 13 people were arrested in a second night of protests on charges ranging from assaulting a government employee to gun possession, newsoutlets reported.

 The protests in North Carolina were similar to those carried out across the nation in response Floyd’s death.
 His arrest Monday was caught on camera and he could be heard saying “I can’t breathe” while a white officer, Derek Chauvin, pressed his knee on Floyd’s neck for several minutes.
 Chauvin was charged Friday with third-degree murder and second-degree manslaughter.